 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Make use of one or more programming guidelines, which (a) prohibit these unspecified or undefined behaviours, and (b) can be enforced by static analysis.
+Make use of one or more programming guidelines, which (a) prohibit t unspecified or undefined behaviours, and (b) can be enforced by static analysis.
 (See JSF AV and MISRA rules in Cross reference clause [SAM])

 Keep expressions simple.
 Complicated code is prone to error and difficult to maintain.